 Associates are those entities in which the Company has significant influence, but not control, over the financial and operating policies.
 Significant influence is presumed to exist when the Company holds between 20 and 50 percent of the voting power of another entity.
 Investments in associates are accounted for using the equity method (equity accounted investees) and are recognized initially at cost.
-The financial statements include the Company's share of the income and expenses and equity movements of equity accounted investees, after adjustments to align the accounting policies with those of the Company from the date that significant influence or joint control commences, until the date that significant influence or joint control commences, until the date that significant influence or joint control commences, including any long-term investments, is reduced to nil, and the recognition of further losses is discontinued, except to the extent that the Company has obligation, or has made payments on behalf of the investee.
+The financial statements include the Company's share of the income and expenses and equity movements of equity accounted investees, after adjustments to align the accounting policies with those of the Company from the date that significant influence or joint control commences, until the date that significant influence or joint control ceases.
+When the Company's share of losses exceeds its interest in an equity accounted investee, the carrying amount of that interest, including any long-term investments, is reduced to nil, and the recognition of further losses is discontinued, except to the extent that the Company has obligation, or has made payments on behalf of the investee.
 The Company accounts for its 49% investment in Dajin Resources S.A. using the equity method (Note 5).

-n) Accounting standards issued but not yet applied
+m) Accounting standard issued but not yet applied

-The following new standards and interpretations are not yet effective and have not been applied in preparing these consolidated financial statements.
-The Company is currently evaluating the potential impacts of these new standards; however, the Company does not expect them to have a significant effect on the financial statements.
+The following new standard and interpretation is not yet effective and has not been applied in preparing these consolidated financial statements.
+The Company is currently evaluating the potential impact of this new standard; however, the Company does not expect it to have a significant effect on the financial statements.